AequilibraE/aequilibrae/docs/source/gettingstarted.rst

 This page describes how to get started with AequilibraE.

 .. note::
-   Although AequilibraE is under intense development, you don't need to expect important API changes, but you should check for new features often.
+   Although AequilibraE is under intense development, we try to avoid making breaking changes to the API.
+In any case, you should check for new features and possible API changes often.

 .. index:: installation